-Appeals must be submitted to your responsible State Medicaid Agency, not the NCCI Contractor.
-State Medicaid Director Letter #11-003 (PDF) states CMS policy on provider appeals of denials of payment for HCPCS / CPT codes billed in Medicaid claims due to the Medicaid NCCI methodologies.
+You must submit appeals to your responsible State Medicaid Agency, not the NCCI contractor.
+For CMS policy on provider appeals of denials of payment for HCPCS / CPT codes billed in Medicaid claims due to the Medicaid NCCI methodologies, see State Medicaid Director Letter #11-003 (PDF).
 The NCCI contractor cannot process specific claim appeals and cannot forward appeal submissions to the appropriate appeals contractor.

 Helpful Educational Materials

 - How To Use NCCI Tools (PDF): Learn to navigate the CMS Medicaid NCCI webpages and work with Medicaid procedure-to-procedure edits and medically unlikely edits.
 Find information on how to access and use the Medicaid NCCI files available to the general public.